 While it’s no secret that there are numerous road trips in India to take.
 But some of them are world famous because of being very scenic and also explored a lot.
 Like Leh-Laddakh road trip from Shimla or Srinagar.
 Or the east coast drive in South India.
 And also some scenic winding roads in the Himlalayas and north east India.
 However, what we present to you here is a number of offbeat road trips in India to enjoy .
 These are not as frequented as the more famous ones.
 Also, none of these are very long drives.
 So you can enjoy them easily on a weekend.
 Also, the roads are very well planned and properly maintained.
 Some of these road trips in India are extremely scenic.
 While some others have a number of stops in between to enjoy.
 So, here goes our researched routes that we won’t mind taking again and again.

-PS: here’s a complete road trip packing list for you to prepare for your road trip.
+– A comprehensive road trip packing list for you to prepare for your road trip.

 Udaipur to Kumbhalgarh